learn-co-students/sinatra-activerecord-associations-v-000/README.md

 #### `belong_to` and `has_many`

-Before we write our association, let us think for a minute.
-The way we  built our tables is, a cat belongs to an owner and an owner can have many cats.
+Before we write our association let's think about our table structure: A cat belongs to an owner, and an owner can have many cats.

 This translates into ruby like this: